About Us

 AAUW TENNESSEE’S SERVICES TO BRANCHES AND MEMBERS

 AAUW Tennessee was founded in 1926 to further AAUW purposes and policies and to promote, encourage, and coordinate the work of the branches within the state.
 The state serves its branches and members in a number of ways.
-(NOTE: This link is for the full document to facilitate printing and sharing with all branches and members.)

 Branch Assistance—The state provides support for branches in the following ways: